vitbogit/protobuf-graphql-converter/README.md

 Planning:

-- use google translate to make README actually readable for everyone
+- use google translate to make README actually READable
 - ...

 ## ⬇️ Installation